pingcap/tidb-operator/en/deploy-on-aws-eks.md

     cp manifests/db.yaml.example db.yaml && cp manifests/db-monitor.yaml.example db-monitor.yaml
     ```

-    To complete the CR file configuration, refer to [API documentation](api-references.md).
+    To complete the CR file configuration, refer to [API documentation](api-references.md) and [Configure a TiDB Cluster Using TidbCluster](configure-cluster-using-tidbcluster.md).

+    To deploy TiFlash, configure `spec.tiflash` in `db.yaml` as follows:

+    ```yaml
+    spec:
+      ...
+      tiflash:
+        baseImage: pingcap/tiflash
+        maxFailoverCount: 3
+        nodeSelector:
+          dedicated: CLUSTER_NAME-tiflash
+        replicas: 1
+        storageClaims:
+        - resources:
+            requests:
+              storage: 100Gi
+          storageClassName: local-storage
+        tolerations:
+        - effect: NoSchedule
+          key: dedicated
+          operator: Equal
+          value: CLUSTER_NAME-tiflash
+    ```

+    Modify `replicas`, `storageClaims[].resources.requests.storage`, and `storageClassName` according to your needs.

     > **Note:**
     >
     > * Replace all `CLUSTER_NAME` in `db.yaml` and `db-monitor.yaml` files with `default_cluster_name` configured during EKS deployment.
-    > * Make sure that during EKS deployment, the number of PD, TiKV or TiDB nodes is consistent with the value of the `replicas` field of the corresponding component in `db.yaml`.
+    > * Make sure that during EKS deployment, the number of PD, TiKV, TiFlash, or TiDB nodes is >= the value of the `replicas` field of the corresponding component in `db.yaml`.
     > * Make sure that `spec.initializer.version` in `db-monitor.yaml` and `spec.version` in `db.yaml` are the same to ensure normal monitor display.

 2. Create `Namespace`: